phetsims/circuit-construction-kit-common/doc/implementation-notes.md

 order:

 * CircuitElement - a model object that can participate in a circuit, such as a Wire, Resistor, Battery, etc.
-* FixedLengthCircuitElement - a CircuitElement that cannot be stretched out, such as a Battery or Resistor.
-The only stretchy element is a Wire, so every CircuitElement that is not a Wire is a FixedLengthCircuitElement.
+* FixedCircuitElement - a CircuitElement that cannot be stretched out, such as a Battery or Resistor.
+The only stretchy element is a Wire, so every CircuitElement that is not a Wire is a FixedCircuitElement.
 * Vertex - the circuit is organized as a graph, where the edges are CircuitElements and the vertices are Vertex instances.
 After the circuit is solved for unknown currents, a voltage is assigned to each Vertex.
 * Ammeter - this ammeter is a "non-contact" ammeter which can take readings of a current by measuring magnetic fields